Suspect fatally shot by agents during kidnapping investigation in Leonia

-Agents obtained information that the kidnapping victim was at a home in Leonia, and executed a search warrant at 6 a.m.
-Wednesday.
+Agents obtained information that the kidnapping victim was at the Lakeview Apartments in Leonia and executed a search warrant at 4 a.m.

+Terrified residents heard gun blasts and commands given to the suspect to surrender.

-Agents shot the suspect during the confrontation and believed the suspect was armed at the time of the shooting.
+The suspect was shot during the confrontation in a corner apartment, and it is believed he was armed at the time of the shooting.

 ALSO READ | How 18-year-old flipped script on dad who dumped 80,000 pennies as 'last child support payment'